Skip to Content

 If you are a new owner, you should know that the initial three months of your puppy's life are the most critical period for socialization, as it’s the time that shapes the dog's overall personality.
 During this period, the puppies learn how to deal with new experiences.

-Newborn pups don't see and hear entirely until they are 2 to 4 weeks old and are born deaf with their eyelids closed.
-However, these puppies initially navigate by smelling for the initial few weeks of their lives; puppies use smell as their primary sense.
+Newborn pups don’t see and hear entirely until they are 2 to 4 weeks old and are born deaf with their eyelids closed.
+However, these puppies initially navigate by smelling for the initial few weeks; they use smell as their primary sense.

 In the first two weeks, these canines sense through smell and touch, so you must handle your puppy immediately with gentleness so they can get comfortable with you.

-Once your puppy develops his hearing and seeing abilities, you should familiarize him with various sounds and noises, like clinging pots and vacuum cleaners, as it aids significantly in his neurological development.
+Once your puppy develops his hearing and seeing abilities, you should familiarize him with various sounds and noises, like clinging pots and vacuum cleaners, as it significantly aids his neurological development.

 Four to eight weeks is the time when puppies start growing stronger by seeking adventures and coordination.
 It's when they are up for new experiences as they start playing with the things around them and investigating the objects in their environment.